BitcoinUnlimited/BitcoinUnlimited/doc/opgroup-tokens.md

 This opcode comes into play during transaction validation, and ensures that the quantity of input and outputs within every group balance.

-First a *"mint-melt group"* and a *"group identifier"* are identified for each input and output.
+First a *"mint-melt group"*, a *"single-mint group"* and a *"group identifier"* are identified for each input and output.

 The *group identifier* is the token group that this input or output belongs to.
 A *group identifier* is a data string of 20 or 32 bytes.
 It is not a number (so no zero or sign extension is allowed).
 A 19 byte group identifier is simply invalid.
-Transactions that do not use OP_GROUP are put in a special group called the "bitcoin cash group" that designates the "native" BCH token.
-The "bitcoin cash group" is a conceptual aid -- it will never be used outside your implementation.
+Transactions that do not use OP_GROUP are put in a special group called "NoGroup" that designates the "native" BCH token.
+"NoGroup" is a conceptual aid -- it will never be used outside your implementation.

-Inputs may also have a *mint-melt group* depending on their construction.
+Inputs may also have a *mint-melt group*, depending on their construction.
 The *mint-melt group* indicates the ability to either mint or melt tokens into or from the corresponding group.
+All inputs have a *single-mint group*.

 Identification proceeds in the following manner: